Oneflow-Inc/oneflow/docs/source/graph.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 GraphModule is the graph representation of a nn.Module in a nn.Graph.

-When an nn.Module is added into an nn.Graph, it is wrapped into a ModuleBlock.
-The ModuleBlock has a GraphModule inside it.
+When an nn.Module is added into an nn.Graph, it is wrapped into a ProxyModule.
+The ProxyModule has a GraphModule inside it.
 You can get and set the GraphModule to enable graph optimization on the nn.Module.

 .. currentmodule:: oneflow.nn.graph.graph_block.GraphModule